oss-generic/process/docs/FormatsAndConventions.md

 1. Wrap the body at 72 characters
 1. Use the body to explain WHAT the commit is about and WHY it was done that way.
 The reader can refer to the diff to understand HOW the change was done.

+   * Give an explanation for the change(s) that is detailed enough so that the reader can judge if it is a good thing to do, without reading the actual diff to determine how well the code does what the explanation promises to do.<br>
+     If your description starts to get too long, that's a sign that you probably need to split up your commit to finer grained pieces. [adapted from: [git project][git-commit-guide]]
+   * Minimize in the commit message information that can be included in the code as comments.

 Stylistic recommendations: